vuestorefront/vue-storefront/doc/Installing on Linux and MacOS.md

 # Installation

-To make vue-storefront up and runing you need to have the latest version of node (v8.3.0 used for development).
-You'll also need docker - or ElasticSearch + Redis installed on localhost instead.
 The steps below are tested on MacOS and Linux environments.

 If you're on Windows please check [Windows Installation Tutorial](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/Installing%20on%20Windows.md)